Galerie nächst St. Stephan: Exhibitions

-The exhibition project “Abstrakte Malerei aus Amerika und Europa” (1986) juxtaposed two generations of artists from two continents and featured Helmut Federle, Imi Knoebel, Gerhard Richter, Robert Mangold, Brice Marden, and Robert Ryman.
+1986: "Abstrakte Malerei aus Amerika und Europa" exhibition and project juxtaposed two generations of artists from two continents and featured Helmut Federle, Imi Knoebel, Gerhard Richter, Robert Mangold, Brice Marden, and Robert Ryman.

-The exhibition on Jean Arp, Josef Albers and John McLaughlin in 1988, on the other hand, put the abstract artists represented by the gallery in a historical context.
-The exhibition “Kulturen – Verwandtschaften in Geist und Form” (1990) explored parallels between twentieth-century abstract art and forms of abstraction from pre-Columbian cultures in South America, the South and Northwest of the US, Thailand, Japan, and China.
+1988: Jean Arp, Josef Albers and John McLaughlin, on the other hand, put the abstract artists represented by the gallery in a historical context.

+1990: "Kulturen – Verwandtschaften in Geist und Form" explored parallels between twentieth-century abstract art and forms of abstraction from pre-Columbian cultures in South America, the South and Northwest of the US, Thailand, Japan, and China.

-The exhibition “Abstrakte Malerei zwischen Analyse und Synthese” brought together two generations of European and American painters who engage with forms of contemporary abstract art.
+1992: "Abstrakte Malerei zwischen Analyse und Synthese" brought together two generations of European and American painters who engage with forms of contemporary abstract art.
 Following the tradition of Otto Mauer's international art talks, the Galerie nächst St. Stephan held symposiums for these exhibitions.
 These symposiums have also been published by the gallery, as well as catalogues featuring individual artists.

-The gallery and its artists were featured in a guest exhibition in the Palacio de Sástago in Zaragoza, Spain, in 2009.
+2009: the gallery and its artists were featured in a guest exhibition in the Palacio de Sástago in Zaragoza, Spain, in 2009.